People have always intuitively sensed that contact with plants and nature is a calming restorative tonic for body and soul.

 Over the past 25 plus years, academics and scientists have researched houseplants to establish exactly why and how they are good for us, our home, our schools, our hospitals, our businesses and our environment as a whole and in doing so, they have established that plants:

 As you can see, plants are valuable to us in so many ways.
-We want everyone to see how amazing plants are, so we we have launched a new campaign called ‘The Value of Plants’.
-Using findings from a range of studies, we have produced a series of infographics to show how plants help us in different settings, including educational, healthcare, home and workplace environments.
+We want everyone to see how amazing plants are, so why not look back at our other previously ‘The Value of Plants’ infographics.
+Using findings from a range of studies, they show how plants help us in different settings, including educational, healthcare, home and workplace environments.
 In all these places, the greatest value plants have for us is the improvement of our well-being and mental health.

 A study commissioned by Boris Johnson, Mayor of London, calculated that more than 4,300 deaths are

 Carbon dioxide (CO2) emissions in the air are increasing, thanks to deforestation as well as the

 When we go into hospital, we expect medication and surgery to make us better, but the